Generic Name: liraglutide (LIR a GLOO tide)

 Liraglutide is usually given once per day.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Liraglutide is injected under the skin at any time of the day, with or without a meal.
 You will be shown how to use injections at home.
 Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles and syringes.

 Liraglutide comes in a prefilled injection pen.
 Ask your pharmacist which type of needles are best to use with your pen.